 Numerous studies have looked at the effect of CBD on Alzheimer’s disease.

 One 2019 review found that CBD might help slow the onset and progress of Alzheimer’s disease.
 More research is underway to understand the dosage better.
-Some scientists believe a treatment involving both THC and CHD may be more effective.
+Some

 Other neurological symptoms and disorders